turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 ```

 ##### Escaping Single Quotes
-Since Powerpipe converts single quotes in the interpolated section into double quotes, it's a little tricky to include a true single quote character in the interpolation.
+Since Powerpipe converts single quotes in the interpolated section into double quotes, it's a little tricky to include a true single-quote character in the interpolation.

 Consider this example: